albertchambers/AlbertChambers/README.md

 &#8287;

 <summary><h2>Junior Front-End Software Developer | SEO Specialist | Aspiring Rustacean</h2></summary>
 <p>Adventures <em>front-end developer</em> with hands-on experience in <em>SEO</em> and <em>CMD</em>.
 Currently acquiring skills in CSS and JavaScript to craft responsive, user-friendly interfaces.
-On a journey to dive deep into the world of full-stack (PERN/ MERN) JavaScript engineering.
+On a journey to dive deep into full-stack (PERN/ MERN) JavaScript engineering.
 With future aspirations in Rust and joining the Rustacean community.</p>
 &#8287;

 <Details open>